Annual Community Open House

 The Community Open House is an annual event that opens the doors to Penland’s studios to more than 500 adults and children from the surrounding area and beyond, engaging them in free, quality, hands-on studio experiences.
 The event is a special opportunity for community members to experience Penland’s teaching studios, which are not often open to the public.
 Over 100 volunteers help make the day a smooth, fun, and joyful experience.

-Join us on Saturday, February 25, from 1:00 – 5:00 PM.
+Thank you to everyone who joined us on Saturday, February 24, from 1:00 – 5:00 PM.
+Read about our 2024 event HERE.

-Clay Studio – Make a pot at the wheel or a small clay sculpture.
+• Clay Studio – Make a pot at the wheel or a small clay sculpture

-Photography Studio – Make an original cyanotype print by combining patterns from nature, science, and architecture.
+• Photography Studio – Make an original cyanotype print by combining patterns from nature, science, and architecture.

-Iron Studio – Work with one of our blacksmiths to forge your own wall hook.
+• Iron Studio – Work with one of our blacksmiths to forge your own wall hook

 Video Tutorials